At a glance

 Cold pork between bread is everyday British food, the carvery leftover and the butcher's-counter staple rather than anything ceremonial.
 The Sunday joint becomes Monday's sandwich in countless homes, the cold slices laid into bread with a scrape of whatever is in the fridge door.
 The butcher and the deli sell it as a standing line, often the pork bap with crackling and apple sauce already in.
 The crackling itself is the prize fought over at the table the day before, and getting a shard into the next day's sandwich is a small domestic victory familiar to anyone raised on the British roast.

 The variations are the named decisions about how to meet the pork.
 Apple sauce supplies the sharp sweet acid that cuts the fat; crackling adds the shattering texture; sage-and-onion stuffing lays in a savoury aromatic layer; English mustard takes a hotter, drier route to the same job.
 The hog-roast roll, pulled hot off a whole spit-cooked pig at a market or a fair and dressed with crackling and stuffing in a soft bap, meets the meat warm and belongs to its own tradition rather than this cold one.
+The Italian-American roast pork sandwich, with its provolone and garlicked broccoli rabe, is a different lineage entirely, the immigrant table rather than the leftovers shelf.

 Origin and history